Stake Your First Validator

 Explanation of Constants:

 • BATCH_DEPOSIT_ADDRESS: This is the contract address used to perform batch deposits of validators.
-You'll receive this address from Stakefish once your account is set up.
+You'll receive this address from stakefish once your account is set up.

 Final Steps